brimdata/zed/docs/data-model/zed.md

 ## 3. Named Type

-A _named type_ is a named reference a specific Zed type.
+A _named type_ is a name for a specific Zed type.
 Any value can have a named type and the named type is a distinct type from the underlying type.
-A named type can can refer to another named type.
+A named type can refer to another named type.

 The binding between a named type and its underlying type is local in scope and need not be unique across a sequence of values.

-A type name may be any UTF-8 string excluding the names of primitive type.
+A type name may be any UTF-8 string exclusive of primitive type names.

 For example, if "port" is a named type for `int16`, then two values of type "port" have the same type but a value of type port and a value of type int16